ruth-lim/hackforgood24/README.md

 #### Dashboard

-- **Metrics**: Displays total number of volunteers, total hours logged, and other key metrics.
+- **Metrics**: Displays total number of volunteers, total number of events, and other key metrics.

 #### Activity Management

 - **Event Creation**: An interface to add new volunteer events, including title, location, date, time, and the number of volunteers needed.
 - **Volunteer Spreadsheet**: Manages the list of volunteers signed up for each event.
-- **Volunteer Addition**: Allows admins to add vetted volunteers to events manually.
+- **Volunteer Attendance**: Allows admins to track volunteers' attendance for events manually.

 #### Certificate Page